-The European “City Economic and Financial Governance (CEFG) Group” is a high-level partnership of CEOs/CFOs and Directors of Finance in the field of economic and financial governance of the cities Amsterdam (NL), Barcelona (ES), Bordeaux (FR), Hamburg (DE), the City of London (UK), Milan (IT) and Vilnius (LT).
+The European “City Economic and Financial Governance (CEFG) Group” is a high-level partnership of CEOs/CFOs and Directors of Finance in the field of economic and financial governance of the cities Amsterdam (NL), Barcelona (ES), Bordeaux (FR), Hamburg (DE), the City of London (UK), Milan (IT), Trondheim (NO) and Vilnius (LT).

 It is a timely initiative as public sector financial and accounting practices are still highly fragmented within the European Union and even within many of the individual Member States.
 The CEFG Group is managed and chaired by the European Institute of Public Administration (EIPA) and supported through active participation by the European Commission - Eurostat – as it coincides with their efforts to formulate the European Public Sector Accounting Standards (EPSAS) and to implement them across the EU.